The Pulse of K-Entertainment

 The film's real flex is that it already escaped the multiplex

 Salmokji is no longer just a box office item because the reservoir itself has become part of the movie's appeal.
-As reported by Korea Times, visitors have started heading to the real filming site in Yesan, South Chungcheong Province late at night after online posts and navigation screenshots circulated across communities.
+As reported by Korea Times, visitors have started heading to the real filming site in Yesan, South Chungcheong Province late at night after online posts and navigation screenshots circulated across local communities.
 The same report said locals saw images of dozens of cars heading toward the reservoir at 3 a.m., which turns the movie into a rare case of Korean set-jetting built around horror rather than romance or prestige drama.
 That spillover matters because it suggests the film is selling atmosphere, not only plot.
 Korea Herald also noted that Yesan county officials started posting about the movie on official channels to encourage visits, which shows how quickly the title crossed into broader local culture.
 When a modest horror release starts shaping tourism chatter within a week, it has clearly punched above its weight.

 Nighttime crowd and vehicles gathered near the Salmokji reservoir filming location in Yesan